kenta-shimizu/pysemisecs/README.md

 ## Introduction

-This library is SEMI-SECS-communicate implementation on Python3.
+This package is SEMI-SECS-communicate implementation on Python3.

 ## Supports